 - Fitness items like a jump rope and elastic bands pack easily.

-- Generalized activity like targeting 10,000 steps a day is still valuable for your health.
+- Generalized activity like targeting 10,000 steps a day remains valuable for your health.

-- Training twice a week with good intensity will help maintain your fitness despite a tight schedule.
+- Training twice a week at moderate to high intensity will help you maintain fitness despite a tight schedule.

 Eating well while traveling can be a challenge unless you plan ahead.